JudeTulel/web3deliveries/README.md

 The Graph is used to enable efficient data retrieval from the blockchain, enhancing the application's performance.
 Here's how:

-1. **Subgraph Creation**: A subgraph is created to index the events emitted by the smart contract, including package creations, updates, and delivery confirmations.
+1. **Subgraph Creation**: A subgraph is created to index the events emitted by the smart contract, including package creations, updates, and delivery confirmations.(check here)[https://thegraph.com/studio/subgraph/web3deliveries/playground]

-2. **GraphQL Queries**: The frontend uses GraphQL queries to fetch data from The Graph:
+3. **GraphQL Queries**: The frontend uses GraphQL queries to fetch data from The Graph:
    - **Get Packages**: Retrieves all packages based on the user's address and role.
    - **Get Ratings**: Fetches ratings given by users based on their delivery experience.
    - **Get Completion Rate**: Gathers statistics on delivery completion rates for users.